How to Make Chicken Not Chewy and Tender?

 Chicken is a staple in kitchens worldwide, celebrated for its versatility and flavor.
-However, achieving perfectly tender and juicy chicken can be a challenge, leaving many cooks asking the question: How do you make chicken not chewy and tender?
+However, achieving perfectly tender and juicy chicken can be a challenge, leaving many cooks asking the question: How to make chicken not chewy and tender?
 Whether you’re a seasoned chef or a home cook, dealing with dry, rubbery chicken can be frustrating and often ruins a dish.

 The good news is that with the right techniques and understanding of chicken preparation, you can consistently cook moist, flavorful, and tender chicken every time.
 This guide will explore the reasons chicken turns tough, the best preparation methods like marination and brining, and the cooking techniques that lock in moisture.
 By mastering these steps, you’ll never have to settle for chewy chicken again.
 Let’s uncover the secrets to perfectly cooked chicken!